Florida man allegedly beat grandmother to death, called maid to clean up ‘mess’: deputies

 “This individual is in our custody thanks to the swift response by deputies and the quick-thinking reporter who was able to get herself out of the residence and alert law enforcement,” Sheriff Kevin Rambosk said.

-Collier County deputies responded to the home, where they encountered Corrado outside, with blood still on his clothes, as he told deputies that his name was “Dave.”
+Collier County deputies responded to the home, where they encountered Corrado outside.
+With blood still on his clothes, he told deputies that his name was “Dave.”

 There was also a vehicle that had backed into the driveway, leading deputies to believe that the grandfather returned from grocery shopping after the maid left.
 He was then attacked by Corrado during that time, the probable cause statement said.